katxeus/civic-participation-network/README.md

 ## Reach and Speech
 Meaning that participating citizens will get a choice of provider, and individuals can self-host if they want.
 This features the ability for participating citizens to have transferable profiles across federated instances because of the interoperability presented by the Authentication protocol. transparent moderation & curation, and user self-governance.
+Such autonomy does prevent central control, sabotage, buyouts and influence